el-tocino/mycroft-local-wiki/README.md

 cp -R mediawiki-1.31.0 wiktionary cd /var/www/html
-ln -s /opt/mediawiki-1.31.0 localwiki ln -s /opt/wiktionary wiktionary cd /opt mkdir sqlite cd sqlite mkdir wikipedia mkdir wiktionary
+ln -s /opt/mediawiki-1.31.0 localwiki cd /opt mkdir sqlite cd sqlite mkdir wikipedia

 ```
-Now, run through setup for each of these, pointing the sqlite location to the relevant location (/opt/sqlite/wikipedia or /opt/sqlite/wiktionary)
+Now, run through mediawiki setup for each of these, pointing the sqlite location to the relevant location (/opt/sqlite/wikipedia or /opt/sqlite/wiktionary)

 After setup is completed and you get the generic welcome message on the site, import some data...and wait forever.
 Do these under screen for your own sanity